noctuelles/42-rainfall/level3/ressources/README.md

 (gdb)
 ```

-It segfaults.
-Analyzing the assembly, it tries to write to memory address `0x200` the value `0x0`.
-Remember, `0x200` is the first value that was printed using the `%x` specifier. and `0x0` is simply because `printf` has not printed any characters yet.
+We see that the program attempts to write the value **0x0** to memory address **0x200**.

+Recall that **0x200** was the first value printed using the %x specifier.
+The value **0x0** is written because printf has not printed any characters before encountering `%n`.

-By specifying multiple conversion specifier, we can *advance* the internal stack pointer of `printf` to choose another value on the stack :
+By carefully specifying multiple format specifiers, we can advance printf’s internal stack pointer, allowing us to select and manipulate other values on the stack :

 ```
 level3@RainFall:~$ gdb level3